 The Seaview Hotel, in all its permutations, was renowned for its weekend dances and its Oyster Bar.
-Interestingly the hotel was originally opened as Seaview Hotel, Being renamed as the White Elephant by a gentleman who owned it but went bankrupt and ultimately committing suicide.
+Interestingly the hotel was originally opened as Seaview Hotel, Being renamed as the White Elephant by a Greek who owned it but went bankrupt and ultimately committing suicide.
 The new owners reverted back the name to Seaview Hotel possibly as they were superstitious but more likely that the name Seaview Hotel had more cachet.
 Subsequently it was purchased by three business men from Kimberly two of whom were married and their wives names were Minnie and Hettie.
 Hence for many years the hotel was known as the Hotel Minnhetti.

 Between 1993 and 31 May 2002, Dave Snuggs in partnership with Mike Tarpey, owned the hotel but then sold it to Dutch businessman Bob De Ronde.
 It was during their tenure – 1996 – that the name once more reverted to the Seaview Hotel.
 It was subsequent to Snuggs’ and Tapey’s reign that the hotel adopted the name the Jewel of the Ocean.
 It was Bob De Ronde who renamed the hotel the Jewel of the Ocean and he actually got the idea from the brochure designed by Mike Tarpey and Dave Snuggs in which they had referred to the hotel as being “… the Jewel of the Indian Ocean …”